En Comú Podem

-En Comú Podem ("In Common We Can", ECP) was an electoral coalition in Catalonia, originally formed in October 2015 by Podemos, Barcelona en Comú, Initiative for Catalonia Greens, United and Alternative Left, and Equo, and led by the Mayor of Barcelona, Ada Colau, to contest the 2015 Spanish general election.
+En Comú Podem ("In Common We Can", ECP) was an electoral coalition in Catalonia, originally formed in October 2015 by Podem, Barcelona en Comú, Initiative for Catalonia Greens, United and Alternative Left, and Equo, and led by the Mayor of Barcelona, Ada Colau, to contest the 2015 Spanish general election.

 For the 2016 general election, it was then registered as a party under the En Comú Podem−Guanyem el Canvi label (Catalan for "In Common We Can−Let's Win Change").
 Ahead of the 2019 Spanish general election, the alliance maintained its 2016 label, but was reforged as a continuation of the Catalunya en Comú–Podem alliance, the coalition of Catalunya en Comú and Podemos in the 2017 Catalan regional election.
 For the 2021 Catalan regional election, ran under the En Comú Podem−Podem en Comú label ("In Common We Can−We Can In Common").
 The alliance was dissolved ahead of the 2024 Catalan regional election.